.png)

 A moment arises.

-And something in you reacts.
+And something in you responds.

-Through parent coaching, we gently explore:
+Here, we gently explore:

 -

-what’s being activated in you
+what's being activated within us

 -